Hello! Welcome to year 5.

 We will continue to use Google Classroom.
 Parents you can see the classrooms your children have been working in from home.

-Our P.E days in year 5 are SWIMMING ON MONDAY and P.E on Wednesday afternoon with Mr Webb.
+Our P.E days in year5 are on Wednesday afternoon with Mr Webb, and Thursday morning with Miss Lucas.

 Homework must be handed in by Wednesday every week.